The Turtle Prince: Concerning a Royal Princess and a Turtle

-Venkataswami's version
+The Nymph of the Wire Hill

-In a tale collected by author M. N. Venkataswami with the title The Nymph of Wire Hill, a king has two wives, but no sons.
+In a tale collected by author M. N. Venkataswami with the title The Nymph of the Wire Hill, a king has two wives, but no sons.
 He goes to the forest and meets an anchorite who directs him to a mango tree.
 The king takes the mangoes and brings them home to his wives.
 The younger wife eats the fruits, leaving the peels and cots.
 The senior wife eats the mango kernels.
 Months later, the younger wife gives birth to twin sons, and the senior wife to a tortoise.

 The senior wife accepts her lot in life and cares for the tortoise as her son.
 One day, she and a servant notice that some food has been disappearing from their palace.
 It turns out that her tortoise son is indeed human, for he leaves the tortoiseshell in human form, eats the food, and goes to Davendraloka to learn, just as his half-brothers are learning from a pandit.
 The senior wife discovers the empty shell, notices her son is human after all, and smashes it.
 Losing his turtle shell, he asks his mother to fashion him a box to cover himself with.

 Sometime later, the king becomes ill with longing for the "Nymph of the Wire Hill", and his sons decide to bring her to their father to be his next wife.
 The tortoise son, now human, tells his mother he must join his brothers since they cannot get the Nymph by themselves.
 His mother applies some colirium to his face and his appearance darkens, so his brothers cannot recognize him.

 He joins his brothers and they begin their quest.
 Their first stop is a kingdom whose princess has declared she will marry the one who can jump across a large stream.
 The first princess tells her father she will marry the dark boy who accompanies the twin princes.
 He tells he is only an ascetic without much to his name.
 They marry and the prince spends some time with his wife, asking her how to get to Wire Hill.
 Before he departs, he gives her a Mangalasustram flower as a token of life.